 - Guide a physician when placing a medical device in a vein

-The patient will be positioned on an examining table and the physician will inject the patient with the contrast dye through the use of an IV.
+The patient will be positioned on an examining table and Dr. Dormu will inject the patient with the contrast dye through the use of an IV.
 A series of X-rays will then be taken.
 The test takes between 30 and 90 minutes to complete.
 After the procedure, fluids are often ran through the IV to remove the contrast material from the veins.
 Patients are instructed to drink plenty of fluids for the next day to continue to flush the dye from their system.

-Risks of a Venogram
+Risks Of A Venogram

 While a venogram is considered a safe procedure, there are certain risks associated with the procedure which may include: